ramagottfried/symbolist/dev-notes/ScoreBundle-setup-design.md

 1. reorder the addresses of the bundle to match the order of the component stack (how to do that exactly I'm not sure yet)

+# Symbol / Stave

 # Add Symbol
-symbol/stave relation, one of these types:
+based on the symbol/stave relation, adding a symbol will be one of these processes:

-## 1. Add from GUI
+### 1. Add from GUI without Stave/System Reference -> Purely Graphic
-With graphic UI add, /time must be calculated, therefore there must be a reference Stave instance (a specific Stave Symbol).
-(Otherwise, Symbols that have a /time value, can be added to the appropriate Stave instance based on the Stave's /time value).

-If no /staff is defined, the Symbol is considered strictly graphic, with no /time or mapping information.
+If no `/staff` is defined the Symbol is considered strictly graphic, and no `/time` information is added.

+### 2. Add from GUI With Stave/System Reference -> Generate Time
+When a symbol is added from the GUI and has a Stave reference, the `/time` must be calculated, using the reference Stave instance (a specific Stave Symbol).

 If a Stave is added to a System:
 1. Get System bundle for coordinates and time information.